Adelaide, Australia

 When we asked people living in Adelaide about club and activities where newcomers can meet others, they responded:

 "Expats in Adelaide often join local clubs, associations and activities such as sporting clubs, volunteer groups, and outdoor activities.
 There are also many international societies and Meetup groups that connect expats from similar backgrounds or areas of interest.
 Additionally, Adelaide has a large live music scene and many pubs and bars, so it is a great way for expats to meet other people and enjoy the city.
 For those looking for more structured activities or group events, there are a variety of Meetup groups, expat central events, and language exchanges that can help build the expat community.
-Finally, expats living in Adelaide can use online platforms such as LinkedIn and Couchsurfing to meet people with similar interests and backgrounds," commented one expat who made the move to Adelaide, Australia.
+Finally, expats living in Adelaide can use online platforms such as LinkedIn and Couchsurfing to meet people with similar interests and backgrounds," remarked one expat living in Adelaide, Australia, Australia.

 What should I bring when moving to Adelaide?